In recent years, data breaches and hacking on multiple platforms have been frequent.

 Exposure Of Customer Names And Email Addresses – November 2018

-A major Amazon data breach occurred in November 2018, where the names and email addresses of the customers were leaked.
+A major data breach occurred in November 2018, where the names and email addresses of the customers were leaked.

 As per the company’s statement, they contacted the affected users but kept them unaware of the extent of the breach.